 Cyberlux Corporation (the "Company") is incorporated on May 17, 2000 under the laws of the State of Nevada.
 The Company develops, manufactures and markets long-term portable lighting products for commercial and industrial users.
 While the Company has generated revenues from its sale of products, the Company has incurred expenses, and sustained losses.
 Consequently, its operations are subject to all risks inherent in the establishment of a new business enterprise.
-As of September 30, 2014, the Company has accumulated losses of \$ 36,950,355.
+As of December 31, 2021, the Company has accumulated losses of \$28,676,552.
+Going forward, we intend to fully leverage this net loss carry-forward and use this tax advantage to maximize our level of cash flow from operations as a competitive advantage.